Davey Lopes: Playing

 In a 16-season career, Lopes posted a .263 batting average with 155 home runs and 614 runs batted in in 1,812 games played.
-He played in four All-Star Games and four World Series.

 Coaching

-Following his retirement as a player, Lopes coached first base for the Baltimore Orioles from 1992 to 1994 and the San Diego Padres from 1995 to 1999.
+Following his retirement as a player, Lopes served as the bench coach for the Texas Rangers from 1989 to 1991.
+After leaving the Rangers, he coached first base for the Baltimore Orioles from 1992 to 1994 and the San Diego Padres from 1995 to 1999.
 Lopes was hired as the Milwaukee Brewers manager in 2000 following Bud Selig's recommendation to hire a manager with a minority background.

 In 2001 Lopes was the target of controversy following statements he made regarding stolen-base king Rickey Henderson.
 Managing a game for the Milwaukee Brewers, Lopes was enraged that Henderson had stolen second base in the seventh inning, while Henderson's Padres held a seven-run lead.
 Lopes said that this violated an unwritten rule against "showing up" the opposing team.
 Lopes was quoted, "He was going on his ass.
 We were going to drill him."
 However, Henderson was removed from the game.
 Afterwards, Lopes said "Somebody might not be as lenient as I was, and drill the hitter that's next to him [in the lineup]."
 The day after, the Elias Sports Bureau produced a list of the seven times in Davey Lopes' playing career that he had stolen a base while his team was leading by seven or more runs.

 Tired of the Brewers' continued poor performance and Lopes' media and field antics, club management fired him as manager fifteen games into the 2002 season.
 He was 144-195 in 3 seasons with the Brewers.

 Lopes rejoined the Padres as first base coach from 2003 to 2005 and then held the same position with the Washington Nationals in 2006 and the Philadelphia Phillies from 2007 to 2010.

 In each of his Lopes' three seasons with the Phillies, the team led the majors in stolen base percentage, including the best in MLB history in 2007 – 87.9% (138-for-157).
 They finished second or third in total steals each of those seasons.

 On November 22, 2010, he was named the first base coach for the Los Angeles Dodgers, a position he held through the 2015 season.
 On November 5, 2015, he was named the first base coach of the Washington Nationals.
 His contract expired after the 2017 season.

 Lopes decided to retire from coaching after the 2017 season.